Female student with a blue Spalding polo shirt sits with her laptop in a bright classroom setting

 Female science professor in white lab coat stands at a board in a science classroom

-Spalding’s Radiology Tech program is led by
+Spalding’s Radiologic Technology program is led by

 [school/college name here] faculty